.....CENTRAL HUMANISM HUB continued

 On more specific issues (recognising the deep-seated immorality of all the major creeds and their offshoots), the Central Humanist philosophy strongly and unreservedly condemns the religious indoctrination of young children (see Footnote 12), by their parents or anyone else - this is plain intellectual abuse, generally deserving the same censure as any other kind of child abuse.
 When augmented by military instruction, religious indoctrination of the young constitutes one of the most horrendous atrocities against mankind, and those responsible should probably be classified as "anti-humans" (see Footnote 18).
 However, this is by no means the very worst calamity that children worldwide may have to face: the irreversible consequences of malnutrition, disease and injury, loss of parents and lack of shelter are obviously more serious.
 It is a prime tenet of Central Humanism that basic physical needs take priority over educational and ethical matters.
 Even most religions apparently concur with this!

 Thus there are probably many aspects of most religions that should not be acquiesced in at all by any sane, caring person or by any government.
-If we are ever to be released from the scourge of religion, it's time all secular humanists started uncorking their bottled-up antagonism.
+If ever our society is to be released from the scourge of religion, it's time all secular humanists started uncorking their bottled-up antagonism.
 Thankfully there are some with the courage and strength of will to speak up, as have many of the greatest western philosophers over the past 2500 years.
-Why, in this liberal day and age, do we approach the subject of religion so gingerly, instead of damning it for what it is - one of the most lamentable and irrational of human perversions, teetering on the edge of inhumanity?
+Why, in this liberal day and age, do most people approach the subject of religion so gingerly, instead of damning it for what it is - one of the most lamentable and irrational of human perversions, teetering on the edge of inhumanity?
 (See Footnote 17 on "Which are the most inhumane religions?".)

 There are, of course, some sensible rebuffs to this point of view.
 Even those who agree with it may be disposed to accept the overriding need for restraint, if not respect for the rights of the faithful.
 After all, religion has for centuries been regarded as a uniquely human occupation, and there is no denying the steadying influence of almost all religions on the societies over which they have held sway.
 (Religion, it has been said is "the opium of the masses" or "a necessary evil".)
 At the very least, humanists of every kind are bound to show a deep regard for the needs, dignity and freedom of all people, whatever their beliefs.
 But regardless of our attitude to believers, the plain facts are that: